01618830666

 Hart shaped leaves

-Clusters of cream flowers: Small and appear between late summer and early autumn.
+Clusters of cream flowers appear small between late summer and early autumn.

 Japanese Knotweed flowers